Big Data Adoption Trends in 2024

 • Employee Engagement

-When done right, it can help in tracking, analyzing, and sharing employee performance metrics.
+When done right, it can help track, analyze, and share employee performance metrics.

-By applying Big Data analytics to employees’ performance, it can help in identifying not only the top performers but also the employees who are struggling as well.
+Applying Big Data analytics to employees’ performance can help identify not only the top performers but also the employees who are struggling.

 • Fraud detection

 Every financial transaction leaves behind a data trail.
-For example, in case a credit card information gets stolen, any transactions contradicting to buying habits of owners are detected by machine learning analytics.
+For example, in case credit card information gets stolen, any transactions contradicting the buying habits of owners are detected by machine learning analytics.

-Bank of the account holder can be alerted instantly, so they can put a hold on the transaction until verified.
+The bank of the account holder can be alerted instantly so they can put a hold on the transaction until it is verified.

 Education Industry